uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 How do you add REST Assured to your project?

-8 What is Authentication and authorization Authentication is the process of verifying who the user or client is, In simple words, it confirms the identity of the person or system trying to access the API.
+8 What is Authentication and authorization

+Authentication is the process of verifying who the user or client is, In simple words, it confirms the identity of the person or system trying to access the API.

-In API testing, authentication ensures that only valid users or systems can send requests to the server, When I worked with Postman, I often used different authentication types like Basic Auth, Bearer Token, or API Key depending on the project’s setup.
+In API testing, authentication ensures that only valid users or systems can send requests to the server, I often used different authentication types like Basic Auth, Auth 2.0, Bearer Token, or API Key depending on the project’s setup.

 Authorization, on the other hand, decides what actions an authenticated user is allowed to perform, Once the identity is confirmed, authorization checks whether the user has permission to access certain data or perform specific operations, After login, I might be allowed to view user data (GET request) but not delete it (DELETE request), If I tried to delete without proper permission, I’d get a 403 Forbidden error.